 Composed of both residents and faculty members, the Resident Evaluation Committee meets monthly to discuss matters related to resident education.
 The goal of is continuous improvement of our educational program to meet the changing needs of residents.
 Dr. Zachary London chairs the committee.

 All University of Michigan computers also have access to cutting-edge online resources such as Up-To-Date, Dynamed, Micromedex, Medline, Pubmed, Medlink Neurology, MD Consult and e-Pocrates.
 We also have a library of more than 1000 neurology textbooks in our conference room.

 Residents as Teachers

 We take pride in the successes that our residents have had, not only as clinicians and researchers, but as educators themselves.
-For the last several years, the Neurology residents have won a disproportionately large percentage of the teaching awards given out by the U-M medical students.
+For the last twenty years, the Neurology residents have won a disproportionately large percentage of the teaching awards given out by the U-M medical students.
 We encourage residents to develop their teaching skills by participating in programs designed specifically for this purpose.

 Every Spring, the departments of Neurology and Neurosurgery co-host a poster/platform symposium showcasing the scholarly works of our residents and fellows.
 Senior residents are required to participate.

 Educational Discretionary and Travel Fund

 Every resident gets educational discretionary money to use on books, educational materials, and travel to conferences.
 The distribution of these funds depends on meeting administrative metrics, but residents are entitled to up to $1250 their PGY2 year, and $750 in each of their PGY3 and PGY4 years.